 - Other offerings to be determined

 Applying to the Seminary Program

-To apply to the Seminary Program, fill out the application form and submit it to the Seminary Program Student Advisor (currently Rich Koken Mackin).
-Applications can be given directly to Koken or mailed to Dharma Rain Zen Center (Attention: Koken) at 8500 NE Siskiyou St, Portland, OR 97220.
+To apply to the Seminary Program, fill out the application form and submit it to the Seminary Program Student Advisor (currently Jeanna Annen Moyer).
+Applications can be given directly to Annen, or e-mailed to her [moyerjl at gmail.com], or mailed to Dharma Rain Zen Center (Attention: Annen) at 8500 NE Siskiyou St, Portland, OR 97220.

 At the time the application is submitted, the prospective student needs to schedule a meeting with the Seminary Advisor to review the application for completeness, discuss the prospective student’s goals, Seminary program requirements, etc.